ringcentral/rc-unified-crm-extension/docs/developers/advanced/client.md

 ## Opening call log page

-When the `canOpenLogPage` config option is set to `true` in the [config file](config.md), then a new menu item will appear in the more menu for each call in the call history page.
+When the `canOpenLogPage` manifest option is set to `true` in the [manifest file](manifest.md), then a new menu item will appear in the more menu for each call in the call history page.
 When a user clicks on This menu item labeled "Open log page," this callback is executed.
 The callback's function is to formulate a URL to the call log page, and open a new browser tab to that URL.

 * **Triggering event**: user clicks "Open call log" in the more menu of the phone's call history tab
 * **Callback input parameters**: